nopnop2002/Arduino-STM32-Ethernet/README.md

 # Arduino-STM32-Ethernet
 Arduino stm32 support files for W5x00 ethernet modules.
+__This library is no longer going to be used, since the [official Arduino library](https://github.com/arduino-libraries/Ethernet) has been updated and works great.__

 I ported from [here](https://github.com/Serasidis/Ethernet_STM).